 Business Partner Schedule:

-- Lunch on Monday at the University of St. Thomas – Minneapolis Campus
+- Lunch on Monday, July 29th at 12:00 pm at the University of St. Thomas – Minneapolis Campus

 Innovators from the education and technology fields share their knowhow and/or workplace experience with educators through large group presentations and breakout sessions.
 Attendees use the information learned to develop relevant curriculum that connects with real-world applications, while effectively integrating technology into their classroom teaching.